omniscale/imposm3/README.md

 * 6:30h in normal-mode
 * 13h in diff-mode

-osm2pgsql required between 2-8 days in a [similar benchmark (slide 7)](http://www.geofabrik.de/media/2012-09-08-osm2pgsql-performance.pdf) with a smaller PBF file (~15GB).
+osm2pgsql required between 2-8 days in a [similar benchmark (slide 7)](http://www.geofabrik.de/media/2012-09-08-osm2pgsql-performance.pdf) with a smaller planet PBF file (~15GB).

+Benchmarks with SSD are TBD.

-Import of Europe 11GB PBF with generalized tables on the same server:
+Import of Europe 11GB PBF with generalized tables:

 * 2:20h in normal-mode

-Benchmarks with SSD are TBD.

 Current status